 To help you find the best Internet radio on the market, we’ve hunted down dozens of options, ran them through their paces, and came up with a list of our favorite models.
-During testing, we eliminated products with poor sound quality, ones that didn’t have access to all of your favorite radio stations, and units that would simply look horrible in your living room.
+During research, we eliminated products with poor sound quality, ones that didn’t have access to all of your favorite radio stations, and units that would simply look horrible in your living room.
 And when you want to make repairs to your radio or other home gadgets, use the best tools.
 For more quality radio products, check out our guide to the best tabletop radios.

 Of these best seven Internet radios, the Grace Digital Mondo+ was the best Internet radio and leader of the pack, offering unparalleled access to Internet radio stations, a gorgeous and useful color display, and the option for portability.
 Keep on reading to learn more about this wonderful radio and the six other products on this list.